EGA-archive/LocalEGA/docs/ingestion.rst

 POSIX compliant file system.
-In order to use an S3-backed storage, the Local EGA system administrator can use `s3fs-fuse <https://github.com/s3fs-fuse/s3fs-fuse>`_, or update the code (`as it was once done <https://github.com/EGA-archive/LocalEGA/blob/v0.4.0/lega/utils/storage.py>`_ and is now offload to our swedish and finnish partners).
+In order to use an S3-backed storage, the Local EGA system administrator can use `s3fs-fuse <https://github.com/s3fs-fuse/s3fs-fuse>`_, or update the code (`as it was once done <https://github.com/EGA-archive/LocalEGA/blob/v0.4.0/lega/utils/storage.py>`_ and is now offloaded to our swedish and finnish partners).

 If any of the above steps generates an error, we exit the workflow and log the error.
 In case the error is related to a misuse from the user,